Can you really make money with crochet?

 - Always test: Before any pattern is ever published, it must be thoroughly edited and hand-tested.
 It’s your job to suss out issues, so that your readers have the best experience possible and are delighted with your work!

-You can learn more about writing crochet patterns in my Crochet Pattern Writing Training course by CLICKING HERE.
+CLICK HERE to learn more about writing crochet patterns in this workshop: Crochet Pattern Writing Training.

-If crochet is your passion, it can also become a career!
+If crochet is your passion, you can also have crochet jobs that you love!